realbigplugins/render/README.md

 # We're in BETA!

-Ultimate shortcodes library is currently in its first beta release.
+Render is currently in its first beta release.
 Please download and test the crap out of this plugin!

 ## Installation